Elizabeth Leachman: 2023

-In June 2023, she became the first prep freshman female athlete to beat the 10-minute barrier in the 2-mile, lowering the ninth-grade national record to 9:57.65.
+In June, she became the first prep freshman female athlete to beat the 10-minute barrier in the 2-mile, lowering the ninth-grade national record to 9:57.65.

-In December 2023, she won the Foot Locker Cross Country Championships in San Diego finishing the course in 16:50, 14 seconds ahead of the second-place runner.
+In December, she won the Foot Locker Cross Country Championships in San Diego finishing the course in 16:50, 14 seconds ahead of the second-place runner.

-2024
+2024–present

 In February 2024, she broke the high school record set by Katelyn Tuohy over 3,200 meters by running 9:45.57.
 The following week, she broke her own record, and ended the month with the three fastest times ever set, breaking her own record again with a run of 9:43.74 at the Boerne Greyhound Relays.

 In March 2024, she set a new American high school record indoor time of 15:28.90, again beating the mark set by Tuohy.
 Later that month, she set a new outdoor high school record over 5000 meters of 15:25.27.

 She finished in 26th place in the 5000m at the United States Olympic Trials in Eugene, Oregon in June 2024.

-On December 14, 2024, Elizabeth Leachman won the national girls Foot Locker Cross Country Championships, repeating her win of 2023.
+On December 14, 2024, Leachman won the national girls Foot Locker Cross Country Championships, repeating her win of 2023.

+In October 2025, Leachman was diagnosed with postural orthostatic tachycardia syndrome.

+In November 2025, Leachman announced her commitment to attend Stanford University.